tsnellgrove/dark_castle3/doc/to_do.md

 		- use list comprehension: 'squares = [i*i for i in range(10)]'

 - TBD: finish refactoring nouns
-	- TBD: exmine titles for all as separate buffer line (enables brief / verbose and also diff dict)
 	- TBD: refactor Item
 		- TBD: doc_string
 			- TBD: Imp Detail: only diff - take(), no attrib chg, all items takable, ways to stop take: swap w/ ViewOnly, Warning, Mach